gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

           ^~~~~~
     main.cpp: In instantiation of 'NotCallableError<Args>::NotCallableError(F) [with F = main()::<lambda(int, bool)>; std::enable_if_t<(! is_callable<F(Args ...)>::value)>* <anonymous> = 0; Args = {const char (&)[5], main()::<lambda(int, bool)>&}]':
     main.cpp:45:34:   required from here
-    main.cpp:27:9: error: static assertion failed: The function cannot be called given parameters. static_assert(!std::is_same<F, F>::value,
+    main.cpp:27:9: error: static assertion failed: The function cannot be called with given parameters. static_assert(!std::is_same<F, F>::value,
              ^~~~~~~~~~~~~

-Here's the [code snippet](http://coliru.stacked-crooked.com/a/f974e76bad921e65) that resulted in this error.
+Here's the [code snippet](http://coliru.stacked-crooked.com/a/e544fb49a4bd9efa) that resulted in this error.

 Again, it's not as clean as I would like to be, but it's still outputting our error properly, while not breaking sfinae.